 The buttons, pins and bowls are individually formed...one at a time.
 The pieces are dried, sponged, sanded, scraped and colored slips are applied, or glazes may be inlaid before firing.
 There are usually an array of samples in our shawl pin section of our store to give you an idea of the variety we can achieve with our approaches.

 Our work is usually fired and cooled on a more-or-less controlled basis to be able to manipulate the glaze colors.
-Still, with all of the control we think we have on the process, working in raku remains a controlled mayhem, the colors and finishes are not just “batch specific” but in some cases, two piece sitting next to each other in the kiln may look a bit different.
+Still, with all of the control we think we have on the process, working in raku remains, at best, a controlled mayhem, the colors and finishes are not just “batch specific” but in some cases, two piece sitting next to each other in the kiln may look a bit different.
 It’s the bases for those “licking flames” being the beginning of LickinFlames.

 The “fine print”…